rhielab/TENET_2.0/README.md

 	F: Don't generate complex scatterplots for hyperGneg

 ###### makeScatter4probe
-	T: Make simple scatterplots for the enhancer probes you selected in ./external.data/otherinfo - please make sure you put the list of probes with the correct file names (e.g. for hypomethylated enhancer to probes positively linked, "hypo.G+.probe.txt", for hypermethylated enhancer to probes negatively lnked, "hyper.G-.probe.txt")
+	T: Make simple scatterplots for the enhancer probes users have selected and listed in a file containing the name 'probes_of_interest' placed in ./external.data/otherinfo/

-	F: Don't generate simple scatterplots for the probes you selected in ./external.data/otherinfo
+	F: Don't generate simple scatterplots for the probes specified by the user in ./external.data/otherinfo

 ###### hypoGposSurvival
 	T: Make Kaplan-Meier survival curves for (number specified by the survival_top_n_genes parameter) transcriptional regulators and their nominally-significant (uncorrected p<0.05) linked hypomethylated enhancers (hypoGpos) using percentile cutoffs determined by high_thresh and low_thresh parameters, respectively.
 Note: Using this requires that hypoGposHistogram is also set to "T"